 In the business world, reprographics is often used for marketing and advertising purposes.
 For example, businesses may use reprographics to create copies of product brochures or marketing collateral.
 In the academic world, reprographics is often used for research purposes.
 For example, students and scholars may use reprographics to create copies of archival materials or primary sources.

-Building Information Modeling has several definitions, but in the most simple terms, it is the process of creating and managing information for a constructed asset, whether it be a building, bridge, dam, or any of a wide range of structures.
-It is a digital representation of the project’s functional properties and characteristics.
+Building Information Modeling, known as BIM, has several definitions.
+In simple terms, it is the process of creating and managing information for a constructed asset.
+This includes; buildings, bridges, dams, or any of a wide range of structures.
+BIM is a digital representation of the project’s functional properties and characteristics.
 It is a comprehensive process for creating, managing, and using the entirety of the data about a specific project.
-It provides the architect, designer, or builder with the ability to manage every component—physical properties, graphic look, and functional properties—that goes into a project.
+It provides the architect, designer, or builder with the ability to manage every component.
+This includes; physical properties, graphic look, and the functional properties that goes into a project.

 BIM services involve the development of an advanced 3D model for a proposed project and includes all structural, architectural, and mechanical/electrical/plumbing components.

-Outsourcing your architectural drafting services can increase your productivity by moving drafting and 3D modeling off your plate and enabling you to concentrate on the core tasks of construction and overall planning.
+You can outsource drafting services to increase your productivity, by moving drafting and 3D modeling off your plate.
+Outsourcing these architectural services will enable you to concentrate on the core tasks of construction and overall planning.
 If you’re thinking about doing so, you’re likely wondering how much do drafting services cost.

 So, what is the typical cost to outsource drafting services?
 You can expect to pay $100-$130/hr.
 So, for an A0 drawing of a house that takes 8 hours to complete, for example, outsourcing drafting services could cost between $800-$1,040.
 However, the cost for drawings and graphs can vary depending on the services you need, the scope of your project, and your project deadlines.

 Read further to learn more about our drafting services and why it may help your project by taking it “out of house.”